FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 6. Optionally set `protocol = "https://"` in the `net { }` block of your `conf/application.conf` to use https as the default protocol.

 #### Running the Application

-1. Add the application override configuration file to the `conf` directory in the checked out project.
-This can be found at : https://gist.github.com/clarkerubber/e0da7c22500fc6831a17 . **Note:** you should remove the exec_path unless you intend to use your own installed version of stockfish.
-If this is the case, you should change the path to point there instead.

 1. Make sure that mongodb and nginx are both running.